lab2/lab2/README.md

 While I’m grateful for the journey, I’m now closing this chapter to pursue new challenges in a completely different field.

-All my projects from 2011 onward have been consolidated into this "Experiments" repository—a curated archive of my pragmatic ideas and work.
+All my projects (snippets) have been consolidated into the "Experiments" repository—a curated archive of my pragmatic ideas and work.

 ## Why I’m Done